stephen3m/student-management-ui/README.md

 * Track payment information and payment history

 ## Technologies Used
-* React.js: A JavaScript library for building user interfaces
+* React JS: A JavaScript library for building user interfaces
 * CSS: Styling and layout enhancements

 ## Project Structure